 The minimum rainfall amount recorded by the data logger is 0.01 inch every 10 minutes.
-Often electronic noise is present as evidenced by 10-minute values oscillating between -0.01-inch and 0.01-inch values.
+Often electronic noise was present as evidenced by 10-minute values oscillating between -0.01-inch and +0.01-inch values.
 Noise can be caused by wind or other vibrations.
-Computer software was developed to set 10-minute values to zero if within ± 10 minutes of a -0.01-inch value.
-Further, if an isolated positive 10-minute value is found (no other precipitation for ± 180 minutes), that value also is set to zero.
-These 10-minute accumulated precipitation amounts then are summed to hourly values and displayed in a format comparable to that already established for the analog chart data.
-Here, more noise is eliminated.
-Noisy values are denoted as 88.88.
+Computer software was developed to set 10-minute values to zero if within ±10 minutes of a -0.01-inch value.
+Further, if an isolated positive 10-minute value is found (no other precipitation for ±180 minutes), that value also is set to zero.
+These were instantaneous values.
+On December 1-3, 2014, the data logger program was modified so that in addition to the instantaneous value, the 10-minute averaged value also was collected at all gages except the one at Site 12.
+The gage 12 program was changed on March 20, 2016 to also record the averaged values.
+Although the amount of noise is greatly reduced using 10-minute averages, some noise is still present.
+The instantaneous values are useful in examining the timing of heavy 10-minute rain rates.

+The instantaneous and averaged amounts add up to the same total precipitation amount.
+The 10-minute precipitation amounts are combined into hourly values and displayed in a format comparable to that already established for the analog chart data to eliminate more noise.
+Noisy values are denoted as 88.88 and missing values as 99.99.
 Values usually are considered part of a precipitation event if more than two adjacent gages detect precipitation during the same hour.

-However, it has been noted that there often are "events" in the hours just after sunrise.
+It has been noted that there often are "events" in the hours just after sunrise.
 It is believed that these frequent events are related to a rapid heating of the gage, as they were not recorded by the analog charts during the years when they were in use.
 These early morning events are manually deleted unless the NWS gages or Community Cooperative Rain Hail and Snow Network (CoCoRaHS) gages located in Cook County also report precipitation, or unless the NWS radar indicates precipitation.